In 2009, NDY celebrated its fiftieth year in business.

 It takes a dedicated and leading team to achieve fifty years in business.

 Our longevity and growth as a leading consultancy is testament to our people and our reputation in the market.
 We look forward to Making Spaces Work over the next 50 years.

 David Norman’s legacy

-NDY has benefited greatly from David Norman’s contribution.
+NDY has benefited greatly from David Norman’s legacy.
 He was one of the first engineers in Australia to actively promote sustainability and he developed several new ways of improving energy efficiency in buildings.
 Together with other directors, he instilled a strong culture of innovation and client-service.
-We continue to follow David’s legacy and retain the same vision: to be the best practitioner in our field.
+We continue to follow David’s legacy and retain the same purpose of ‘Making Spaces Work’.